Big Fat Liar

-Big Fat Liar is a 2002 American teen comedy film, directed by Shawn Levy, adapted by Dan Schneider from a story by Schneider and Brian Robbins, and starring Frankie Muniz, Paul Giamatti, Amanda Bynes, Amanda Detmer, Donald Faison, Lee Majors, and Russell Hornsby.
+Big Fat Liar is a 2002 American teen comedy film directed by Shawn Levy, and written by Dan Schneider from a story by Schneider and Brian Robbins.
+It stars Frankie Muniz, Paul Giamatti and Amanda Bynes, with a supporting cast featuring Amanda Detmer, Donald Faison, Lee Majors and Russell Hornsby.

-The film is about a 14-year-old compulsive liar, Jason Shepherd (Muniz), whose creative writing assignment "Big Fat Liar" is stolen by an arrogant Hollywood screenwriter and producer, Marty Wolf (Giamatti), who later plans to use it to make the fictional film of the same name.
-The film is an allusion to the Aesop's Fable, The Boy Who Cried Wolf, with Jason Shepherd being analogous to the shepherd boy in the story and Marty Wolf, analogous to the wolf.
+The plot, alluding to Aesop's Fable The Boy Who Cried Wolf, follows a 14-year-old boy (Muniz) whose creative writing assignment "Big Fat Liar" is stolen by an arrogant Hollywood producer (Giamatti) who plans to use it to make the fictional film of the same name.
 It was released in the United States on February 8, 2002.
+It was followed by a direct-to-video sequel, titled Bigger Fatter Liar, in 2017.

 Plot

-Jason Shepherd is a 14-year-old compulsive liar living in the fictional town of Greenbury, Michigan who tries to lie his way out of a creative writing assignment, but gets caught by his English teacher, who alerts his parents.
-He is given three hours to submit his essay and avoid repeating English in summer school.
-Inspired by his talent for lying, Jason writes a story titled "Big Fat Liar".
-While riding his sister's old bike to turn in the essay, Jason is accidentally run over by the limousine of an arrogant Hollywood screenwriter and producer, Marty Wolf, and he convinces Marty to give him a ride.
-Marty, also a compulsive liar, is in town shooting his film Whitaker and Fowl.
+Jason Shepherd is a 14-year-old compulsive liar living in the town of Greenbury, Michigan, who tries to lie his way out of failing to write a creative writing assignment.
+He gets caught by his English teacher, Ms. Caldwell, and is given three hours to submit his essay in order to avoid repeating English in summer school.
+Remembering an earlier comment from his father about making up stories being his “God-given talent”, he writes a story titled “Big Fat Liar”, drawing inspiration from his lying.

+While riding his sister's old bike to turn in the essay (due to a bully stealing his skateboard earlier in the film), Jason is accidentally struck by the limousine of Marty Wolf, an arrogant, unscrupulous Hollywood producer, whom Jason blackmails into giving him a ride.
+Marty, a pathological liar, is in town shooting his next movie Whitaker and Fowl.
 In a rush, Jason accidentally leaves his essay in the limo when it falls out of his backpack.
 Inspired, Marty keeps the story for himself.
-Realizing his essay is missing, Jason tries to explain what happened, but he is sent to summer school.
+Realizing his essay is missing, Jason tries to explain what happened but gets sent to summer school after his parents and Ms. Caldwell believe he is lying again, unaware that Jason did his essay and is telling the truth.